WoodsGao/rotatable_yolov3/README.md

 ### pytorch_modules.datasets

 This module includes a series of dataset classes integrated from `pytorch_modules.datasets.BasicDataset` which is integrated from `torch.utils.data.Dataset` .
-The loading method of `pytorch_modules.datasets.BasicDataset` is modified to cache data to speed up data loading.
+The loading method of `pytorch_modules.datasets.BasicDataset` is modified to cache data with `LMDB` to speed up data loading.
 This allows your gpu to be fully used for model training without spending a lot of time on data loading and data augmentation.
-You need to set parameter `cache_size` to use the cache function.
-It means the number of MBs the dataloader will occupy.
 Please see the corresponding repository for detailed usage.

  - `pytorch_modules.datasets.ClassificationDataset` > [woodsgao/pytorch_classification](https://github.com/woodsgao/pytorch_classification)